abeamar/AbeMon/README.md

             <hr>
         <section id="sessions">
         <h2>2.3.
 Sessions</h2>
-        <p>In this section you can check "Active Sessions" (with detail info about sessions behavior), all the sessions with option to filter session state and target database of interest, and option to check oldest active sessions.</p>
+        <p>In this section you can check "Active Sessions" (with detail info about sessions behavior), list of all sessions with option to filter session and target database of interest, option to check oldest active sessions.</p>
             <hr>
     </section>
         <section id="locks">
         <h2>2.4.
 Locks</h2>
-        <p>In this section you can check and filter error logs on your SQL Instance.
-It contains both system and user-defined events information.</p>
+        <p>In this section you can make event events with option to create, purge and monitor preseted data.
+We are focusing on blocks, deadlocks, with specially created queries to have all the relavant info.<br>With debugEvent you can track specific object for troubleshooting scenarios.</p>
     </section>
             <br>
             <hr>